Kostasdit/assignment_etraveli/README.md

 Bugs:
 I didnt find any important bugs.
 1)in the clear all filter in the airlines,the number of flights that should be returned is zero because you diselect everything.
 2)A small UI bug.
-When search with some filters(eg.no number of stops) the was a second : in the return.
+When search with some filters(eg.no number of stops) there was a second : in the return.
 For example  Filter by : : 87 of 977 flights